A census of dwarf galaxy satellites around LMC-mass galaxy NGC 2403: Data and Analysis

 \subsection{Point-source completeness via artificial star tests}

 To characterize the completeness of point-source detections in our images, we injected artificial stars into each patch of the coadded images.
 Artificial stars were randomly generated between magnitudes $20 < i < 28$ and with colors between $-1 < (g-i) < 2.5$, with weighting applied to generate more stars at fainter magnitudes than at the bright end.
 Positions were assigned randomly such that the stellar density of injected stars is on average $\sim15~{\rm arcmin}^{-2}$ throughout the entire observed field.
 The resulting images were then reprocessed in the same manner as the original processing, and the measurement catalog was matched (with a 0.5~arcsec matching radius) and compared to the input list of artificial stars.
+Note that we did not apply star/galaxy separation criteria in this analysis, but concerned ourselves only with \textit{detection} completeness.

 Figure~\ref{fig:completeness_NE} shows the results from the artificial star tests in the northeast (NE) field.
 The upper panel shows the completeness in $g$ (blue points) and $i$ (red points) as a function of magnitude.
 For similar completeness curves in each of the seven fields, we fit a function of the form: